 What makes for a trustworthy website?

-Last year, the teams at Shopify conducted a series of in-depth interviews with a diverse set of North American shoppers, asking them to walk us through their recent online purchase experiences.
+Last year, the Shopify team conducted a series of in-depth interviews with a varied group of North American shoppers, asking them to share their recent online shopping experiences.

-The Shopify team sat with each shopper for one hour and asked them to review a recent purchase, involving either a product they’ve never bought before or a store they’ve never bought from before.
-We also asked them to make a real purchase of up to $40 on a Shopify store they’ve never bought from before.
+The Shopify team sat down with each buyer for an hour and asked them to write a review of a recent purchase that involved either a product they’d never purchased before or a store they’d never purchased from before.
+We also invited them to make a real-world $40 purchase from a Shopify store they’d never visited before.

-- How does trust form for shoppers assessing a purchase of a new item on a new store?
+- How does a shopper’s trust develop when evaluating a new item in a new store?

-- Which pages or elements in your store are most important for building trust with shoppers?
+- Which pages or components in your store are most crucial for gaining shopper trust?

-After analyzing their actions during these purchases, they noted a few patterns which allowed them to pinpoint design elements that are trust breakers and trust builders in online stores.
+They identified a few patterns after monitoring their actions during these purchases, allowing them to target design features that are trust breakers and trust builders in online retailers.

 1. Ace the first impression with your homepage

-What the customer is asking: Does this website feel safe?
-Can I find what I’m looking for and navigate this site easily?
+What the customer is asking: Is this a secure website?
+Is it possible for me to find what I’m looking for and explore this site quickly?

-Business goal: Create a welcoming homepage and establish the overall look and feel of your store on the first visit.
+Business goal: On the initial visit, create a welcome homepage and define the overall appearance and feel of your store.

-We found shoppers are more critical of a store’s design and layout on their first visit, regardless of whether they’re looking for an item they’ve never purchased or a product they’re already familiar with.
-Since your homepage often serves as a digital welcome mat, it’s a vital location for building customer trust and should focus on acing the first impression, as well as providing guidance for where shoppers can head next.
+We discovered that on their first visit, shoppers are more critical of a store’s design and layout, regardless of whether they’re looking for an item they’ve never purchased or a product they’ve used before.
+Because your homepage typically functions as a digital welcome mat, it’s critical for establishing customer trust.
+It should focus on making a good first impression and directing customers to the next best thing.

-Our findings show there are essential must-have elements that shoppers seek out when evaluating a homepage, along with nice-to-have details that can further tip the scales in your favor — though only after the must-haves are in place.
-Throughout this piece we’ll separate these two groups so you know what to prioritize.
+Our findings demonstrate that customers look for key must-have features on a homepage, as well as nice-to-have extras that might help tilt the scales in your favour — but only after the must-haves are in place.
+We’ll split these two groups throughout this article so you know what to prioritise.

-- Content that is consistent and polished, with high-quality photography and error-free copy present across the site
+- Consistent and polished content, including high-quality photos and error-free copy throughout the site

-- Category navigation that is easy to understand and use across all devices
+- Easy-to-understand and use category navigation across all devices

-- Category names in your navigation that are clear and easy to understand (e.g., Shop, Women, Men, About, Contact, etc.)
+- Clear and easy-to-understand category names in your navigation (e.g., Shop, Women, Men, About, Contact, etc.)

-- When selling internationally, copy and content translated into the shopper’s language and prices listed in the local currency
+- Copy and information should be translated into the shopper’s native language, and prices should be listed in the local currency when selling worldwide.

-- Fast-loading pages across your store, with no errors (shoppers usually only notice performance issues when pages are slow or broken)
+- Pages that load quickly and without problems across your entire store (shoppers usually only notice performance issues when pages are slow or broken)

 2. Provide customers with essential information

-- Desktop only: a “quick view” option on collections that allows customers to view the product without opening the product page
+- Only available on desktop: a “quick view” option on collections allows buyers to see the product without having to open the product page.

 3. Share your story and why the business started

-What the customer is asking: Is this an upstanding business?
-Does it treat its customers fairly?
+What the customer is asking: Is this a respectable company?
+Is it honest with its customers?

-We found that shoppers want to navigate to an About Us page to learn more about the brand — and the people — behind the products.
-An About Us page should offer up answers to quell the two curiosities that shoppers have.
+Shoppers want to understand more about the brand — and the people — behind the products, so we created an About Us page.
+A page about us should provide answers to the two questions that customers have.

-First, interest in a brand’s About Us page piques when someone is suspicious about whether the store is real or authentic.
-Shoppers often are trying to make sure a business will be around for the long term and won’t suddenly close up shop.
-This is why a Contact page can be useful: by listing a contact phone number, email, and retail location (if there is one), it offers shoppers reassurance.
+First, curiosity about a brand’s About Us page is piqued when someone is unsure whether or not the store is legitimate.
+Shoppers frequently want to ensure that a firm will be around for the long haul and will not abruptly close its doors.
+This is why a Contact page is useful: it provides shoppers with reassurance by including a contact phone number, email address, and retail location (if one exists).

-Second, many customers are interested in the business’s mission and purpose and if they share any values with the business (e.g., sustainability).
-They will turn to the About Us page to learn more about who they’re buying from and, for more socially conscious customers, how the business is run.
+Second, many customers are curious about the company’s objective and purpose, as well as whether they share any values with the company (e.g., sustainability).
+They’ll go to the About Us page to find out more about the company they’re buying from and, for more socially concerned clients, how it’s run.